 AWS is a global membership collaboration comprising businesses, NGOs and the public sector.
 Our members contribute to the sustainability of local water-resources through their adoption and promotion of a universal framework for the sustainable use of water – the International Water Stewardship Standard, or AWS Standard – that drives, recognizes and rewards good water stewardship performance.

 Read more about how we aim to accelerate impact and our goals, outcomes and priorities in the AWS Strategy 2022-2030.

 The AWS Standard offers a credible, globally-applicable framework for major water users to understand their own water use and impacts, and to work collaboratively and transparently with others for sustainable water management within the wider water catchment context.
 Implementers follow the steps and guidance in the AWS Standard to achieve good water stewardship practices that improve site water performance and contribute to wider sustainability goals.

 How do I know the AWS Standard is credible?

 The AWS Standard was developed through a four-year global, multi-stakeholder consultation seeking a framework that could be implemented by any site, in any sector, in any catchment around the world.
-Our standard is the only framework for water users that is fully compliant with the stringent guidelines for standards system laid down by ISEAL, the global alliance for credible standard systems.
+As an ISEAL Community Member, the Alliance for Water Stewardship is working to continually improve its system, and is the only framework focussed on water that is fully ISEAL Code Compliant

 How do I know claims against the Standard are credible?

-The AWS Standard is built around six steps.
-Site owners implementing the standard:
+The AWS Standard is built around five steps.
+Site owners implementing the Standard: